ministryofjustice/accelerated_claims/README.md

 	docker exec -i -t <container_id> bash    # get an interactive shell inside the docker container rake spec:docker                         # run all the tests in ```spec/lib spec/models spec/routing spec/controllers```

-Feature tests should be run on localhost (the docker container doesn't have phantomjs installed, so the feature tests can't be run from there).
+Feature tests should be run on localhost against the instance running in the container by specifying ```docker``` as the remote environment.
+This can also be done using the ```spec:features``` rake task.

+	env=docker rspec spec/features

+or
+	rake spec:features

 ### Dependencies
 * Virtual Box  - install from https://www.virtualbox.org/wiki/Downloads